Eli Lilly breaks ground in Concord, hiring to take place over next two and a half years

 This isn’t Lilly’s first facility in North Carolina.
 It also recently built a location in the Research Triangle, bringing in more than 400 jobs to that area.
 That site is set to start making medications soon, Ricks confirmed.

-Dusch confirmed that this is the first pharmaceutical manufacturing facility to be in Concord.
-Lilly has made 17 new medicines in the last 8 years according to its CEO David Ricks.
-The Concord facility will directly be dealing with medications for things like diabetes, obesity and Alzheimer's disease.
+Dusch said that this is the first pharmaceutical manufacturing facility to be in Concord.
+Lilly has made 17 new medicines in the last eight years, according to CEO David Ricks.
+The Concord facility will directly be dealing with medications for things like diabetes, obesity and Alzheimer’s disease.

 The new facility will spread across 800,000 square feet in five buildings.
 It will include manufacturing, logistics and packaging, a quality control lab, and a central utilities plant.
 Lilly has purchased just over 400 acres of land at the old Philip Morris site for the location.